Do you ever feel lost or out of place as a father?

 First, you play an important role.
 Dads make a huge difference in their kids’ lives.
 Your children do better when you’re present and fully engaged.
 And they might not admit it or even realize it, but they look up to you; they depend on you.
 So you should stand tall and be confident that you can handle the challenges that come your way, and you can adjust to meet your child’s changing needs as he grows.
 Be optimistic, believing that you will grow in your commitment and in the various roles of fatherhood.

 While embracing the important role and the power you have as a father, the second idea is the need to stay humble.
 Being comfortable in who you are as a dad means you’re okay with the notion that you’re still learning and growing.
 You’ll never know it all, and you’ll never be perfect, and that’s okay; you can live with that.

-In my home, I ask my wife and my son lots of questions as I keep learning how to be the loving dad I need to be.
-I need their help!
-So I periodically ask them how I can be a better dad, and try to really listen to what they say.
-I have to be comfortable hearing that maybe I’m not doing so well in this or that area.
-I can’t take it personally or throw in the towel.
+Ask your wife and children lots of questions to learning how to be the loving dad you need to be.
+You need their help!
+So I periodically ask them for ideas, and really consider their answers.
+We have to be comfortable hearing that maybe we’re not doing so well in this or that area without taking it personally or throwing in the towel.

 So there you go: Embrace the importance of your role as a father and accept the idea that you’re a work-in-progress.
 Laugh at yourself!
 Be quick to apologize and seek forgiveness.
 Keep listening and learning.

 Get comfortable and settle in for the long haul.
 Being Dad is a lifelong responsibility and privilege.